 Fleur hid a smile.
 Only Dumbledore and Voldemort are a threat to us.

 ‘I need to return,’ Sirius said.
 ‘The Order’s at Headquarters more frequently now.
-Someone will notice if I’m away long.’
+Someone will notice if I’m away for long.’

 ‘I’ll let you know as things change.’
 Sirius jumped to his feet.
 ‘But for now the Order is simply trying to combat the rising wave of attacks however we can.’
 He leant forward, then smiled and straightened up.
-‘I’m going to have to walk past the wards, aren’t I?’
+‘I’m going to have to walk past the wards, won’t I?’

 ‘Yes,’ Fleur said. ‘ Walk to the road, that’s far enough to be beyond them.’